0xced/XCDYouTubeKit/README.md

 ## Installation

-XCDYouTubeVideoPlayerViewController is available through CocoaPods.
+XCDYouTubeKit is available through CocoaPods.

-Alternatively, you can install it manually:
+Alternatively, you can manually use the provided static library.

-1. Copy the `XCDYouTubeVideoPlayerViewController.h` and `XCDYouTubeVideoPlayerViewController.m` files in your project.
-2. Add `MediaPlayer.framework` and `AVFoundation.framework` in your project.

 ## Usage